The Health and Counseling Center is located next door to the Community Safety building (28 West). This is on the west side of campus.

 If your prescription is a “controlled substance” such as testosterone or certain ADHD medications:

 - Laws vary by state and transfer depends on the law in the state where you want to transfer to;

 - Generally, must be a “refill” and NOT a new prescription to allow a transfer;

 How will I receive my prescription during Summer breaks?

 Can my prescription be sent out of state?

 Do you have a billing clerk who processes insurance forms, etc.?

-I've just had an STD screening and I don't want my parents to know.
+I've just had an STI screening and I don't want my parents to know.
 How confidential is the billing?

 We take confidentiality very seriously.
-Your medical recordsare yours alone; no information is shared with others, including your parents or the person who pays for your insurance.
+Your medical records are yours alone; no information is shared with others, including your parents or the primary insurance holder unless there is a Release of Information form on file.
 However, while there are stringent laws governing confidentiality of medical information, we cannot control who opens your mail, such as a lab bill, at your home address.

 We recommend that you list your local address when dealing with insurance billing.
-If you go for a blood law make sure that the lab has your local address.
+If you have a blood draw, make sure that the lab has your local address.
 Have a discussion with your parents about forwarding your unopened mail to school versus "helpfully" opening it for you.
-All this said, we are unaware of any problems that have arisen around this issue.